 Steeped in Mission-era history and Wild West mythology, Santa Margarita Ranch is today owned by three longtime local winegrowing and ranching families who are committed to advancing the land’s legacy of “early California rancho hospitality.”

 Doug Filipponi is a longtime local winegrower and Paso Robles native who oversees all vineyard operations for Ancient Peaks Winery.
-Doug was named “Wine Industry Person of The Year” by his wine industry peers at the 2006 California Mid State Fair in Paso Robles.
+Doug was named "Agriculturalist of the Year" in 2021 and “Wine Industry Person of The Year” by his wine industry peers at the 2006 California Mid State Fair in Paso Robles.
 He is also the president of Filipponi & Thompson Drilling, the current president of the Paso Robles Cab Collective, a past president of the Paso Robles Wine Country Alliance, and a past chairman of the Paso Robles Wine Festival.
 Doug is co-owner of Margarita Vineyard and Ancient Peaks Winery.

 Rob Rossi oversees strategic planning and development for Ancient Peaks Winery.
 Rob is a local entrepreneur and businessman with varied interests throughout the Central Coast.
 Rob is a newcomer to the wine industry, having introduced Robert Mondavi to Santa Margarita Ranch in 1999.
 Rob’s interests emphasize historic renovations and reuse projects, which have included the Fremont Theater in San Luis Obispo and Granada Theater in Santa Barbara.
 He co-owns Margarita Vineyard and Ancient Peaks Winery.